NCHlab/Team-Generator-API-Service-plus-Slack/README.md

 # Flask Web Service

-The Team Generator App has been deconstructed, removing GUI related logic from the business Logic.
+This repo consists of the Team Generator GUI App which has been deconstructed, removing GUI related logic from the business Logic and converted into a REST API.

 Endpoints exist which perform the requested operation.